Foundation Degree Professional Dance and Performance

 All applicants are required to complete an application form and have the opportunity to audition in-person, or submit a video audition.

-For more information on the application and audition process, including application deadlines, please refer to our Auditions page.
+For more information on the application and audition process, including application deadlines, please refer to our in-person and video audition pages.

 Overview